SharePoint Web Parts

 Add the same two SharePoint workflow actions we have used above for the Rejected request.
 The email notification should contain a positive message about the request approval.

-Our tutorial of how to create workflow in sharepoint is almost completed.
-And finally, let us supply out SharePoint Designer workflow with log reports.
+Our tutorial on how to create a workflow in SharePoint is almost completed.
+And finally, let us supply our SharePoint Designer workflow with log reports.

 Add the Log action after each block and type in its status.